bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/TheRestoreCommand.rst

-Depending on the number of JobFiles for each JobId, the :emphasis:`Building directory tree ...` can take a bit of time.
+Depending on the number of JobFiles for each JobId, the ''Building directory tree ...'' can take a bit of time.
 If you notice ath all the JobFiles are zero, your Files have probably been pruned and you will not be able to select any individual files – it will be restore everything or nothing.

 In our example, Bareos found four Jobs that comprise the most recent backup of the specified Client and FileSet.
 Two of the Jobs have the same JobId because that Job wrote on two different Volumes.
 The third Job was an incremental backup to the previous Full backup, and it only saved 254 Files compared to 128,374 for the Full backup.
 The fourth Job was also an incremental backup that saved 15 files.